areenaarora/scraping-newsroom-style-guides/README.md

 1. Choose style guides to scrape

-   I picked [Reuters](https://www.reuters.com), [BBC](https://www.bbc.com), [The Guardian](https://www.theguardian.com/international), NPR and [BuzzFeed](https://www.buzzfeednews.com).
+   I picked [Reuters](https://www.reuters.com), [BBC](https://www.bbc.com), [The Guardian](https://www.theguardian.com/international), [NPR](https://www.npr.org/sections/news/) and [BuzzFeed](https://www.buzzfeednews.com).
 I wanted to include AP and a couple local news orgs as well, but in the interest of keeping the scope of the project manageable with the given time frame, chose to stick to these five.
 Some (like AP's) just weren't available for free!

-2. Used a combination of Selenium and Beautiful Soup to scrape.
+2. Used Beautiful Soup to scrape.
 Used Regex to analyze text.

 ### Style guide formats: